Bhargavi84/The-Cook-Book/README.md

 * Save Recipe button has color change when the user hovers on the button, redirected user to show recipe page with new changes that user has made.
 * CANCEL button redirected back to the show recipe page.

-* ### Delete Recipe
+* Delete Recipe
-The delete button is next to edit button in show recipe page. when user clicks on this button the message is popped out for confirmation of deletion of the recipe and the pop up window has two options Ok and Cancel when user clicks Ok the recipe will be deleted and flash message is "Recipe successfully deleted" when user clicks cancel it routes back to show recipe page.Only recipe owners and website admin can delete recipes.
+The delete button is next to edit button in show recipe page. when user clicks on this button the message is popped out for confirmation of deletion of the recipe and the pop up window has two options Ok and Cancel. when user clicks Ok the recipe will be deleted and flash message is "Recipe successfully deleted" when user clicks cancel it routes back to show recipe page.Only recipe owners and website admin can delete recipes.

 * ### Login page